-People with COPD have a high incidence of clinical depression (16.2%) and anxiety (15.9%).
-The presence of these two psychological clinical characteristics increases mortality in COPD patients by 21%.
+People with COPD have a high incidence of clinical depression and anxiety.
+The presence of these two psychological clinical characteristics increases mortality in COPD patients.
 The depression is not only a psychological reaction to their increasingly restricted lifestyles.
-There is a demonstrated increase in patients with COPD with depression when there is evidence of clinical determinants such as poorer health, living alone, female gender, diabetes, and lower income (Vikjord et al., 2020).
+There is a demonstrated increase in patients with COPD with depression when there is evidence of clinical determinants such as younger age, female sex, lower FEV1 (forced expiratory volume), higher St. George's Respiratory Questionnaire (SGRQ) score (which measures the impact of obstructive airway disease on health and daily life), cough, and cardiovascular disease.
+COPD patients with depression may benefit from exercise, similar to other types of patients.
+COPD patients are two times more likely to die by suicide (GOLD, 2025).